 For the limestone application, we estimated a wear life of four months on a set of shoes within the VSI while estimating a cone liner life of two years.
 Your experience most likely will be different from these numbers, but since they are actual numbers for a specific application, they can be used for the comparison.

-The costs of the parts to be installed combined with the labour costs to install them totals wear costs of $0.01/ton for the cone and $0.05/ton for the VSI.
+The costs of the parts to be installed combined with the labor costs to install them totals wear costs of $0.01/ton for the cone and $0.05/ton for the VSI.

-Again, these costs are the parts and labour against the tons produced over a 10-year period.
+Again, these costs are the parts and labor against the tons produced over a 10-year period.
 These costs do not put any dollars in for the downtime.

 In comparison, for the gravel application we estimated a wear life of two months on a set of rotor tips (in this more abrasive application, we would use an autogenous rotor rather than the open shoe table) while estimating four months on a set of cone liners.
 In this case, the cone calculates out at $0.09/ton and the VSI at $0.15/ton.